PrimeTimeTran/next-blog/data/blog/system-design-auditing.md

 ### 10. Trigger Create/Save Hook

-By creating an instance of `User` using Mongo when this endpoint is hit we'll trigger our hooks behind the scenes.
+By creating an instance of `User` when this endpoint is hit we'll trigger our hooks behind the scenes.

 ```js showLineNumbers {4-8}
 // .server/api/index.get.ts